rafalcode/c_utilities/README.md

 can rey on indices.
 Note no special requirements for Cyrillic, this must be UTF-8 at work behind the scenes.

+I find that subtitles are not delays by a constant factor, that it's more complicated than that.
+This program helps witht he beginning.
+Then they just start delaying wildly.

 # csvrdm.c
 A program to handle the output of the DNA Methylation pipeline.
 The CSV is similar to the EPIC Annotation CSV, though there are important changes including renaming of one